stal-ix/stal-ix.github.io/KERNEL.md

 ix# ix tool reconf $(dirname $(which ix))/pkgs/bin/kernel/6/0/slot/1/cfg
 ```

-Mostly, to understand what needs to be included in the kernel config for a particular device operation, it helps to search the Internet, with module's name and a link to Gentoo/Arch, they have the largest knowledge base on the subject:
+Mostly, to understand what needs to be included in the kernel config for a particular device operation, it helps to search the Internet with the module's name and a link to Gentoo/Arch as they have the largest knowledge base on the subject:

  * Here, for example, is a list of what needs to be done to get AMD GPU support operating - [https://wiki.gentoo.org/wiki/AMDGPU](https://wiki.gentoo.org/wiki/AMDGPU).